dhanyaravi30/Countdown-Timer/README.md

 # Countdown Timer App

 ## Overview
-A countdown timer implemented in React using useState and useEffect hooks.
+This project is an interactive countdown timer built using React, designed to display and update a countdown based on user-defined initial time.

 ## Features
 - Dynamic countdown display in minutes and seconds.